urlaubsverwaltung/urlaubsverwaltung/.github/pull_request_template.md

 # Security Vulnerabilities

 🛑 STOP! 🛑 If your contribution fixes a security vulnerability, please do not submit it.
-Instead, please write an E-Mail to urlaubsverwaltung@synyx.de with all the information to recreate the security vulnerability.
+Instead, please write an E-Mail to info@urlaubsverwaltung.cloud with all the information to recreate the security vulnerability.

 # Describing Your Changes